sul-dlss-deprecated/taco/README.md

 ## Testing

-Testing and test driven development is closely tied to the entire technology stack.
-Review the [Testing Guidelines & Framework](./docs/testing.md) documentation.
+Testing and test driven development is outlined in the [Testing Guidelines & Framework](./docs/testing.md) documentation.

 ## API Code Structure